CAFES AND TAPAS BARS

 The Plaza Costa del Sol is lined with pavement cafes that serve breakfast snacks, ice cream and tapas, and this square has recently re-established itself as the thriving heart of the town.

-La Reja is a family run tapas bar opened in 1969 and is still run by the same family today.
+La Reja is a family run tapas bar that opened in 1969 and it is still run by the same family today.
 Decorated with the emblematic Andalusian tiles and walls adorned with images of the Semana Santa… More →

 On the opposite side of the street, in the Pasaje de Pizzaro, a modern style vinoteca called Abugo offers a huge selection of wines from around Spain and numerous different serrano hams, Iberian… More →